For the next part of this series, please click here (Back to Red: Part One).

 “We are.
 You couldn’t tell?”
 With the furrowing of her brow, she folded her arms across her trim tummy genuinely curious.

-“Yea guy, I noticed.”
+“Yea guy, I could tell.”
 Plucking his earbuds out, he left them to rest over his shoulder and nodded up to the house behind her, “Not sure she’s there.
 I’m not real into hanging outside of windows.
 Fear of heights.”
 His thick dark brows shifted as the bemused expression that went with that New England edge spread over his face.

 Right about then she happened to glance down noticing the white feline with chocolate and caramel splotches on its coat.
 Not seeing it when he first appeared, she reflexively jumped back startled by its appearance.
 The amber eyed cat was staring straight back up at her whilst curling its tail almost possessively around the man’s ankle.